-Initial feedback usually takes place in week 4 and final feedback usually takes place in week 9 however this varies for modules with mid-term start dates and split teaching.
+Initial feedback usually takes place in week 4 but can be earlier if the module leader desires to collect early student comments and final feedback usually takes place in week 9.
+However, this varies for modules with mid-term start dates and split teaching.

-A student representative will attend one of your lectures and ask you to complete module feedback online using a smart phone, tablet, laptop or other device.
-You will also be sent a follow up email if you have not completed the feedback.
+A student representative usually attend one of your lectures and ask you to complete module feedback online using a smart phone, tablet, laptop or other device.